Our process for the perfect corporate video

 We also reassure our interviewees they don’t need to rush out the answer in one perfect take.

+It’s better to relax into the conversation and speak more naturally over a few takes.
 We can then connect the best grabs from all starts and stops when we edit the interview.

 How long does each video interview take?

-For interviews, allow between 30 and 60 minutes for each person – plus (if possible) an extra 30 to 60 minutes to film background scenes that include the interviewee. (we call this B-Roll or cutaway footage.)
+For interviews, allow between 30 and 60 minutes for each person – plus (if possible) an extra 30 to 60 minutes to film background scenes that include the interviewee.

 How do we film someone talking straight to the camera?